head-first-kubernetes/head-first-kubernetes.github.io/index.md

 I love a CLI tool that goes out of its way to be helpful. kubectl has made a very good start.
 Not only is it telling me what I am missing but it goes one step further and provides me examples.

 In the last chapter, we learned how to build an image.
 I would propose that you build one for our application right now.
+Remember: you might want to use the docker daemon which is running inside minikube.

 We are about to feed that image into kubectl: